easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 **Message #5: "Made by People Who Ship"**
 ```
 Problem: "GitHub has 10,000 people debating features.
-          Q-IDE has a team that actually ships."
+          Top Dog has a team that actually ships."

 Solution: "Features you request Monday → shipped Friday"